 Remember that infographics are proven to be three times more likely to be shared and liked in other social media networks, including Facebook, Twitter, and Google+.
 Readers will also be 323% better in the following information if they’re presented with visual elements.
 To leverage these encouraging engagement figures, below are the top known crucial steps you need in your strategy:

 1. Observe Conversation Trends to Find Infographic Ideas

-The process of creating an infographic is a costly affair.
+The process of creating an infographic and then implementing on how to promote an infographic is a costly affair.
 Before you finalize the design, you must perform extensive research, fact-check, write the copy, proofread, and determine the infographic type that’s best suited for the information.
 But first of all, you must have a topic idea in mind that is guaranteed to get your target audience’s attention.

 It should be easy to spot ongoing trends in your niche using populous social media networks.
 Spend a few minutes browsing your news feed to look for new content that’s generating engagement.
 Of course, you shouldn’t straight up copy everything – just use the piece for inspiration and try to form your own views on the topic.

 A faster way to look for trending ideas is to use a content research tool like BuzzSumo.
 Simply type in a keyword or a domain name and click Go:

 The tool will then scrape the most popular content on the web based on your keywords.
 Feel free to play around the filters to the left to narrow down your search:

 Most, if not all, topics you can find can through BuzzSumo can be presented using an infographic.
 The moment you read the headline, you should be able to visualize what the infographic will look like.
 But if you’re unsure of what to do, you can list down all usable topic ideas, create brief outlines, and select the best one that can be translated into infographic form.